 If you have ever held two shirts and noticed that one of them was heavier, you are not hallucinating.
-I have spent many years buying shirts, printing shirts, and shipping shirts, and came to realize that understanding how much dose a t shirt weigh is more important than most people realize.
+I have spent many years buying shirts, printing shirts, and shipping shirts, and came to realize that understanding how much does a t shirt weigh is more important than most people realize.

 Whether you are starting a brand or are shopping for everyday wear, understanding the weight of a t-shirt will help you make better choices.

-A heavyweight t-shirt may not feel as soft and breezy as a light weight t-shirt but a heavyweight t-shirt also doesn’t perform the same way as lightweight t-shirt.
+A heavyweight t-shirt may not feel as soft and breezy as a light weight t-shirt but a heavyweight t-shirt also doesn’t perform the same way as a lightweight t-shirt.
+From cotton shirt weight to t-shirt shipping costs, I’ve learned it all so let’s break it down together.

 What Determines the Actual Weight of a T-Shirt?